 NOTES FOR GROUP LEADERS: The adults in the service will learn about the Strike for the Climate to be held in Albany Fri, Sept 20.
-The story for the children is The Magic Vase
+The story I'll tell is The Magic Vase

-UNDERLYING MESSAGE FOR CHILDREN: As Unitarian Universalists, each of us has a part in working for our 7 Principles.
+MESSAGE FOR CHILDREN: As Unitarian Universalists, each of us has a part in working for our 7 Principles.
 Our 7th Principle says that we are all part of the web of life.
 What we do makes a difference.
 Even small things can make a change for the good.
 We can start by making new friends and making others feel welcome.

-THE "WIN" FOR THIS SESSION: The children will express their ideas for how they can work for change, and feel welcome in their RE classrooms.
-The first sessions are usually a little unsettled, and unsettling for the children, and perhaps the adults too.
-Just try to have fun and show kindness to the children, parent/caretakers and each other.
-And be kind to yourselves.
+THE "WIN" FOR THIS SESSION -children will express their ideas for how they can work for change, and begin to feel welcome in their RE classrooms and comfortable with their guides.